jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/security.md

    - Only secure communication protocols are accepted by the API server.
    - The Strict-Transport-Security response header is set.

+1. An attacker may tamper with the data anyway.

+   Mitigation:

+   - We have backups for the most important tables in the Database.

 #### Repudiation

+1. An attacker may repudiate who they are.

+   Mitigation:

+   - Requests to the API require an authentication token, which includes the user identity and can only be obtained by authenticating first.
+     Therefore, there is a strong claim that the bearer of the authentication token is the identity it claims to be.

 1. An attacker may perform destructive actions anyway.